Luoauoa/ReNF/README.md

 # ReNF
-The official implementation of ReNF:RETHINKING THE DESIGN SPACE OF NEURAL LONG-TERM TIME SERIES FORECASTERS
+The official implementation of ReNF: Rethinking the Design Space of Neural Long-Term Time Series Forecasters.